xG-Studios/xGStudio-Flow-Smart-Contract/test/js/README.md

 # NodeJs Version

 minimum js version v12.22.7

 # Package Guide

-- `test`: Contains automated go tests for testing the functionality of the smart contracts.
+- `test`: Contains js tests for testing the functionality of the smart contracts.

 # Commands to Run test Cases